codam-coding-college/spark-sessions/minishell/SparkSession - minishell - mod.md

         -  writes a newline to stdout;
         -  **closes** the remaining pipe end.
     ![pipe example](https://i.imgur.com/40cUyDo.png)
-4. Bonus question: why do we close the pipe ends we don't use at the start?
+4. Why do we close the **pipe ends we don't use** at the start?
 Why do we close the pipe end we used after we're done?
     ![closing ends](https://chensunmac.gitbooks.io/csc209-practical-programming/content/assets/pipe2.png)
     > If all fds referring to the write end of a pipe are closed, end-of-file is sent to `read`, which then knows to stop reading.
     > If all fds referring to the read end of a pipe are closed, attempting `write` on the other end generates a SIGPIPE signal.